 Over the life cycle of your windows, those savings can really add up.
-And you can also feel good knowing you’re helping decrease greenhouse gas emissions, which helps shield the environment.
+And you can also feel good knowing you’re helping minimize greenhouse gas emissions, which helps shield the environment.

-Including special coatings and gas between window panes can keep your house more comfortable while keeping out extra ultraviolet rays.
-No matter where you call home, Pella provides an InsulShield® glass type that will work for your individual climate.
+Including special coatings and gas between window panes can keep your house more comfortable while keeping out additional ultraviolet rays.
+Wherever you call home, Pella provides an InsulShield® glass type that will work for your individual climate.

 When selecting your new windows, you’ll have several materials to select from.
 Here’s how they stack up for energy efficiency:

-- Top insulation: Wood windows rank high for insulation, since wood intrinsically transfers a smaller amount of heat and cold.
+- Top insulation: Wood windows rank high for insulation, since wood inherently transfers a lesser amount of heat and cold.

-- High durability: Our exclusive fiberglass windows insulate much like wood, besides they won’t melt or break down when exposed to temperature shifts.
+- High durability: Our exclusive fiberglass windows insulate almost identically to wood, along with the fact they won’t melt or break down when exposed to temperature changes.
 Created for lasting durability, Pella’s proprietary fiberglass is the strongest material available for windows.**

 - Budget-friendly: Our vinyl windows are designed to match your budget while keeping your residence energy-efficient.
-Featuring several chambers, these frames help limit heat loss and boost efficiency.
+Featuring numerous chambers, these frames help limit heat loss and boost efficiency.

 Quality Window Installation is Essential